dart-lang/language/working/2364 - primary constructors/feature-specification.md

 ### Changelog

-1.9 - July 31, 2025
+1.9 - August 8, 2025

 * Change the scoping such that non-late initializing expressions have the primary constructor parameters as the enclosing scope.
+Adjust several grammar rules.
+Clarify or correct several compile-time errors.
+Adjust the rules about extension types to avoid a breaking change.
+Specify override inference for getters and setters introduced by declaring parameters with no explicit type.
+Perform several other smaller adjustments.

 1.8 - July 16, 2025